dj505/Meshlet/README.md

 I relied pretty heavily on their PCB manufacturing and SMT assembly services to get the final revision of the Meshlet project built & tested.
 In my past experience, their boards always come out beautiful and pretty near perfect, and these ones are no exception.
 Their engineers were in contact with me from start to finish, making sure that everything was correct and to spec throughout each step of the process.
 They sourced all of the parts based on the BOM I provided, ensured that each pick lined up with what I needed, and even sent confirmation photos before the assembly process to ensure that every part was placed & oriented properly.
 When I mistakenly selected two parts to fit a single footprint, they agreed with my request to ship me the extra parts that I had them order alongside the PCBs, for me to solder by hand if needed after I receive them!

 Sponsors like this make a huge difference in allowing me to continue testing & iterating on projects like this one.
 Without this opportunity, it likely would have stopped at the first revision prototype!
 Thanks again to PCBWay for reaching out and organizing this opportunity.
 Please [check them out](https://pcbway.com), and definitely consider using their services for your next project!

+## Real World Testing
+Meshlet has been tested in a variety of real-world use cases thus far, including...
+- **Building side solar repeater:** An early Meshlet V2 revision (1.0) installed inside a weatherproof box, with a 5V solar panel and 3000mAh LiPo, in late winter conditions.
+Runs Meshtastic in CLIENT_BASE mode.
+Uptime as of writing is roughly a month, with zero resets or brownouts.
+Battery life has not dropped below 40%.
+Average draw is 28-32mA, plus an extra 8-12mA due to a secondary nRF52 MeshCore repeater node being powered via the 3v3 peripheral pins.
+- **Cheap garden light repeater:** A latest revision Meshlet V2 (1.1) installed inside a cheap solar garden light from Home Depot.
+Solar panel has been wired directly to the solar input.
+Powered by two 1000mAh parallel LiFePO4 18500 batteries that came with the light.
+Has not yet dropped below 50% in 1 week of testing.
+Runs MeshCore, as a repeater.
+- **Handheld unit:** An early revision Meshlet V2 (1.0) in a custom 3D printed case, with an I2C OLED and M5Stack CardKB soldered to the I2C breakout.
+Powered by a 3000mAh battery.
+Running Meshtastic.
+Has not yet undergone extensive testing, but showed promise with a battery life lasting at least 3 days with the CLIENT_MUTE role.
+- **Bench testing:** Early revision Meshlet V2 (1.0) in the plastic case from a Heltec T114, powered by a recycled 1000mAh vape battery.
+Has undergone testing with several different solar panels (4V-7V), DC power supplies (5V-12V), charge rates, and I2C peripherals.
+Has been able to handle everything I've thrown at it so far.
+Survived having both a solar panel and a battery being plugged in with the incorrect polarity on separate occasions.

 ## Meshlet Docs
 Assembly notes, firmware, and usage notes can all be found on [the Meshlet webpage.](https://www.5panel.dance/Meshlet/)